Breast Implant Replacement London UK

 There is no set limit to the number of times breast implants can be replaced as long as the patient is in good health and there is enough breast tissue to support the new implant.
 However, repeated surgeries can increase the risk of complications such as infection, bleeding, and scarring.

-It's important to discuss your individual circumstances with your plastic surgeon to determine the best course of action for your breast implants.
+Do discuss your individual circumstances with your plastic surgeon to determine the best course of action for your breast implants.
 Your surgeon can provide you with personalised recommendations based on your medical history, current health, and aesthetic goals. -

 What are PIP implants and why do they need to be removed or replaced?PIP breast implants were manufactured by a French company and were made using a non-compliant type of industrial silicone instead of medical-grade silicone.
 There were clear dangers to health of using such an implant.
 PIP implants had a much higher rate of implant rupture than approved medical-grade breast implants.